JaschParmar/ATProtocol/README.md

 # Bluesky Bot Detector

 This repository contains a complete end-to-end pipeline for detecting bot accounts on the Bluesky social network, inspired by academic research on Twitter bot detection.
+The project implements **ensemble learning** using multiple machine learning models with majority voting for robust bot detection.

 ## 📌 Overview